xuelongmu/TreeSpawner/README.md

 As the number of trees grew large (100,000+) I made some tweaks to improve performance.
 I disabled shadows, lowered the LOD of the tree's static mesh, and enabled distance culling (as can be seen in the video).

-Adding a new tree with a very large number of trees (e.g. 200,000) in the level caused a lag spike.
-I believe this is due to the effect of adding another leaf to the HISM "cluster tree" structure.
+Adding a new tree with a very large number of trees in the level (e.g. 200,000) caused a lag spike.
+I believe this was due to adding another leaf to the HISM "cluster tree" structure.

-The project hanged when compiling with the 100,000 header file included, so I rewrote the generator in `TreeGenerator.cpp`
+The project hanged when building with the 100,000 tree header file included, so I rewrote the generator in `TreeGenerator.cpp`